datacite/blog/source/posts/announcing-pidapalooza2018.html.md

 ---
 layout: post
-title: 'Announcing PIDapalooza 2018 - the open festival for persistent identifiers!'
+title: Announcing PIDapalooza 2018 - the open festival for persistent identifiers!
 author:
   - tcruse
-date: '2018-08-16'
+date: '2017-08-16'
 tags:
   - persistent identifier
   - conference
-doi:
+location: 'Girona, Spain'
 ---
 [PIDapalooza](https://doi.org/10.5438/11.0002) is back, by popular demand!
 We’re building on the the best of the [inaugural PIDapalooza](https://scholarlykitchen.sspnet.org/2016/11/21/pidapalooza-revenge-of-the-nerds/) and organizing two days packed with discussions, demos, informal and interactive sessions, updates, talks by leading PID innovators, and more.
 There will be lots of opportunities to network - and to learn from and engage with PID enthusiasts from around the world.
 All in a fun, relaxed, and welcoming atmosphere!